nervosnetwork/docs/docs/tutorials/step2.md

 2     get_unspent_cells.map { |c| c[:capacity] }.reduce(0, &:+)
 3  end
 ```
-* __Line 1__ - Defines get balance function with no parameters
+* __Line 1__ - Defines get balance function with no parameters.

-* __Line 2__ - This calls the function we created above, retrieves the capacity in each unspent cell and sums it up
+* __Line 2__ - This calls the function we created above, retrieves the capacity in each unspent cell and sums it up.

-* __Lines 3__ - ends the function
+* __Lines 3__ - Ends the function.

 Now in the command line you can execute the following:

 ```
-[2] pry(main)> bob.get_balance
+[2] pry(main)> my_wallet.get_balance
 => 0
 ```
-Notice that the balance of bob’s wallet is 0.
+Notice that the balance of your wallet is 0.
 Do you know why?
 Of course!
-It’s because Bob, who has a public key, does not own any cells that are unspent on the network.
+It’s because the owner, who has a public key, does not own any cells that are unspent on the network.

 # 2.4 Helper Functions

 We will create 3 helper function to allow our development to be easier moving forward:

-Retrieve the public key binary from the users private key
+* Retrieve the public key binary from the users private key
-Retrieve the hash of the public key binary using Blake2b hashing function
+* Retrieve the hash of the public key binary using Blake2b hashing function
-Retrieve the Script data structure that we will use as input arguments to the Lock Script (don’t worry if this is a bit confusing right now, we will explain this in detail later:
+* Retrieve the Script data structure that we will use as input arguments to the Lock Script (don’t worry if this is a bit confusing right now, we will explain this in detail later:

 ```
   1  def pubkey_bin